 So we do not lose heart.
 Though our outer self is wasting away, our inner self is being renewed day by day.

-The day WILL come.
-If Jesus tarries and we are not transformed while still alive, we will eventually descend to the depts of the earth and return to (dust) where we came from.
-This means that no matter how much we buff and shine, pull and stretch, cover-up and adorn, this physical body will deteriorate and cease to exist.
-But those who strive in becoming more like Christ rather than looking like models on magazine covers or digital screens, are experiencing a daily makeover that is preparing their spiritual bodies to walk down the golden runway of heaven!
+But the day WILL come.
+If Jesus tarries and we are not transformed while still alive, we will eventually descend to the depths of the earth and return to (dust) where we came from.
+This means that no matter how much we buff and shine, pull and stretch, cover up and adorn, this physical body will deteriorate and cease to exist.
+However, those who strive in becoming more like Christ rather than looking like models on magazine covers or digital screens, are experiencing a daily makeover that is preparing their spiritual bodies to walk down the golden runway of heaven!

 We may undergo makeovers like the Sheringham Point Lighthouse and so many others, but we will inevitably have to succumb to mortality.
 And since we will never outlast lighthouses, the oldest (active) one is over 400 years old, I encourage you to focus more on your inner body and make sure you nourish, exercise and adorn it with the eternal and life-transforming Word of God.
 In its pages, you’ll find refreshing, renewal, and eternal life.
 So, read it, meditate on it and live it.